-I was consulted concerning a collaboration between Zendesk and Questetra by a customer and examined how to realize it, so I will introduce it.
+I was consulted by a customer concerning a collaboration between Zendesk and Questetra, and investigated how to achieve it.

-In this case, the customer already has been using Zendesk Support, and he wanted to measure the processing time and to monitor the load status by passing data to Questetra when a ticket is created on Zendesk Support or the ticket status is changed to “Solved”.
+In this case, the customer has already been using Zendesk Support, and he wanted to measure the processing time and monitor the load status by passing data to Questetra when a ticket is created on Zendesk Support or the ticket status is changed to “Resolved”.

 1. Method of sending HTTP requests to Questetra from Zendesk

-As the result of my research, sending data is possible by setting a “Target” which you have specified with URL and set a “trigger” to be launched when a certain event occurs beforehand.
+As a result of my research I found that sending data is possible by setting a “target” which you have specified with a URL, and setting a “trigger” to be launched when a certain event occurs beforehand.

-Using this mechanism, it seems that I can realize such as Starting a Questetra Workflow (invoking Questertra API) when a new ticket is created or ticket status is changed.
+Using this mechanism it seems possible to start a Questetra Workflow (invoking Questetra’s API) when a new ticket is created or a ticket status is changed.

-2. Details of setting for Starting Workflow on Questetra
+2. Details of settings for Starting Workflow on Questetra

-* When you open “URL/Parameter Details” in the property screen of “Message Start Event (HTTP)” in the Latest version (not Developing) if the application has been released, information such as URL will be displayed.
+* In the Latest version of the App (not Developing) when you open “URL/Parameter Details” in the property screen of the [Message Start Event (HTTP)], information such as the URL will be displayed.

-* Unlike before, “key” will be different for each event.
-Please note.
+* Please note that unlike before, the key will be different for each event.

-Next, configure “Target” in Zendesk as the following.
+Next, configure the Targets in Zendesk as follows.

-By these settings, it has become that when a new ticket is created in Zendesk, data is sent to Questetra and a Workflow is Started.
+Using these settings, when a new ticket is created in Zendesk, data is sent to Questetra and a Workflow is started.

 M205: Business Data Items

-* Set up so that data which is necessary for binding with Questetra side, e.g. ticket id etc, will be passed from Zendesk.
+* Set them up so that data which is necessary for binding with Questetra side will be passed from Zendesk, e.g. ticket ID, etc.

 When measuring the processing time, configurations as the following will be required.

 Althoguh there will be a lot more settings to be required, I omit the details of them and leave it to another occasion since my theme on this post is the part of sending data to Questetra from Zendesk.